yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 This post actually took me much more after hours to wrap up than I initially estimated.
 I mean the experiments and learnings were done quite a long time ago.
 I thought hey why not digitize the notes and write about it - this oughta be quick (famous last words!).

 This KNN is a fine example of how the AI data training process goes.
-Although there's one thing very special about this KNN in particular that I liked, it's the data is the model here, as we're just calculating a new data point's distance against our dataset on the fly.
+Although there's one thing very special about this KNN that stood out - the data is the model here, as we're just calculating a new data point's distance against our dataset on the fly.
 In the `classifier.fit(...)` routine above, we're not actually saving the returned *model* while we should've in other AI algorithms.

 As mentioned in my previous FastAI/Software 2.0 [post]({%post_url 2021-10-17-aml-fastai-s2%}), there's already this new trend called Data-centric AI, which emphasizes the importance of good data.
 In our KNN example, a good dataset is everything.
-But other algorithms are also heavily dependent on the shape of the data too.
+But other algorithms are heavily dependent on the shape of the data too.
 In the somewhat counter-intuitive Microsoft paper *Scaling to Very Very Large Corpora for Natural Language Disambiguation*[^fn3] in 2001, it stated that the size of the dataset used to train the model mattered far more than the choice of ML approach.
 And, the performance differences between the models became very small as the dataset grew large [^fn4].
 As shown here:

 ![ms-paper-2001](../assets/images/20220326/ms-paper-2001.png)